 Rank 2: Increases carrying capacity of C-4 by 2.

-Engineers have a repair tool which can be used to repair vehicles, MAXes and base and MANA turrets.
-Repair tool can also be used to safely deconstruct enemy tank mines.
+Engineers have a repair tool which can be used to repair vehicles, MAXes and base and MANA turrets, etc. Repair tool can also be used to safely deconstruct enemy tank mines and C4.

-Engineers can throw Ammo Packs to supply their allies and himself with ammunition, rockets, UBGL grenades and infiltrator’s radar tools.
+Engineers can throw Ammo Packs to supply their allies and themselves with ammunition, rockets, UBGL grenades and infiltrator’s radar tools.
 You can resupply from enemy Ammo Packs.

-A variant of the normal Frag Grenade, that sticks to surfaces and players.
+A variant of the normal Frag Grenade, that sticks to surfaces and players, and deals more damage.